Ecstatic-Paradox/ecstatic-paradox/README.md

 ### Attendence System
+**Model:** `Attendance`
+  - A attendance link will be created everyday at 9pm.
+It's validity and expiration will be ensured using stateless JWT token.
+  - Those member who fill out the form will have record on Attendance table with status True.
-  - Only HR will have permission to mark members on leave.
+  - Those members who are on leave should ask HR for leave.
+Only HR will have permission to mark members on leave with additional Remarks(Reason for leave).
-  - List of members whose record isnot obtained for specific day(neither attended nor on leave) will be provided to HR on need.
+  - List of members whose record isnot obtained on **Attendence** table for specific date(status neither attended(True) nor on leave(False)) will be provided to HR on need after 10pm of that day.
+  - HR will have permission to add member as leave or to send the absentee member link to ask for reason.
+  - Information About absentee member will be stored in **Absentee** Table.
+  - HR can view remarks from **Absentee** Table

+###